The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 For a little inspo, read our post on ideas for how to announce your engagement.

-2. Tell your families
+2. Tell your closest friends and family

 Photo © Andy Sidders Photography | See their Bridebook profile

-3. Protect the ring
+3. Insure the engagement ring

 Photo © Bolla Bello Photography | See their Bridebook profile